 Board and batten wall design options:

-When I decided to install the board and batten in my master bedroom, I had to decide how high up I was going to install it.
+When I decided to install the vertical batten in my master bedroom, I had to decide how high up I was going to install it.
 Since my master bedroom has vaulted ceilings, and we installed faux beams that come across to the other sides of the room, we had to decide if we wanted to extend it to the ceiling or keep it lower.

 We have a weird ceiling and wall set up.
 One side of the room has walls that go sky high up about 20 foot, and the other side is slanted where or dormers in the roof are.
 We ended up taking the board and batten to where the faux beams are installed and left it open at the top of the ceiling.